ioccc-src/winner/1998/schweikh3/README.md

         make all

-### To run
+## To run;

-	If "dir" is the directory (or a directory tree) where you keep all your favorite pictures off the Internet or from alt.binaries.pictures.*, do
+If "dir" is the directory (or a directory tree) where you keep all your favorite pictures off the Internet or from `alt.binaries.pictures.*`, do

 	find dir -type f -print | ./schweikh3

+## Try:

+If you're in this winning entry's directory:

+	find . -type f -print | ./schweikh3

+Notice that the tool finds a duplicate file, that of the man page.

-## Judges' comments
+## Judges' comments:

     Maybe you will not need to buy another 10 Gb disk to store them.  :-)